What is Conformation of Cyclohexane?

 Are diastereomers optically active?

-Optical operation is the ability of a linear polarized light to rotate the polarisation axis.
+Optical operation is the ability of a linear polarized light to rotate the polarization axis.
 Only in chiral matters-those that lack mirror symmetry-can observe this effect.
 Of course, as each of the diastereomers lacks mirror symmetry, they’ll both be optically active.

 Which conformation is more stable axial or equatorial?